M. Karunanidhi: 1965 Anti-Hindi Agitations and imprisonment

 Anti-Hindi agitations in Tamil Nadu started when the Union government announced that Hindi would become the single official language.
 The DMK, led by CN Annadurai, planned to organise a series of rallies against the action and declared 26 January to be a day of mourning.
 Chants of 'Hindi Ozhiga, Tamil Vaazhga' (Down with Hindi, long live Tamil) were heard everywhere.
 Violence continued across the state and several set themselves on fire.
 Karunanidhi, the leader of the DMK's anti-Hindi agitation, was arrested on 16 February 1965, and was sentenced to six months imprisonment at the Central Prison in Palayamkottai.
 He was later released at 15 April 1985.

-Minister of state
+Cabinet Minister of state

 Annadurai declared Karunnanidhi as a DMK candidate for the February 1967 Madras Legislative Assembly election, at the DMK's State-level meeting at Virugambakkam, Chennai.
-Karunanidhi, as DMK treasurer, raised 11 lakh rupees for the party's election campaign.
+Karunanidhi, as DMK treasurer, raised ₹11 lakh for the party's election campaign.
 For the first time, the DMK was elected with an absolute majority in February 1967 and Annadurai became the Chief minister.
 After being elected to the Saidapet Assembly constituency in Chennai in March 1967, Karunanidhi was appointed as the Minister of Tamil Nadu Public Works Department.

 On 14 January 1969, under CN Annadurai's administration, Madras State was rechristened as Tamil Nadu.
 Karunanidhi was in control of five ministries at the time: Transportation, Public Works, Highways, Ports, and Minor Irrigation.